javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 .train {
   left: 100px;
   transition: left 5s cubic-bezier(.5, -1, .5, 2);
-  /* click on a train sets left to 450px */
+  /* clicking on the train sets left to 450px */
 }
 ```